Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 How does Uvik Software compare to Tredence and Tiger Analytics for retail?

 Tredence and Tiger are retail-vertical consultancies with playbooks and named clients.
-Uvik Software is engineering-led without retail-named case studies but provides senior capacity, applied AI depth, and delivery flexibility.
+Uvik Software is engineering-led, with named retail and consumer clients (Coop Italia, Intersport, Champion) but fewer published retail-analytics case outcomes; it provides senior capacity, applied AI depth, and full delivery from discovery to production.
 Vertical playbook buyers evaluate Tredence/Tiger first; engineering-led buyers evaluate Uvik Software first.

 When is Uvik Software not the right choice for retail buyers?